 The Canberra Capitals entered the Women’s National Basketball League (WNBL) in 1986, having won the Australian Women’s Basketball Conference the previous year.
 The Capitals teams origin extends back to participating in the Australian Capital Territory local basketball competitions in the early eighties and then as the ACT’s representative team in the then Australian Women’s Basketball Championships.

-The Capitals first thirteen years in the WNBL were inauspicious, making the playoffs just once, in 1992, between the 1986 and 1998/99 seasons.
-Since then the Capitals have won back-to-back WNBL championships on 3 separate occasions and after winning their first WNBL championship in the 1999/2000 when, coincidently, this was the first year that Carrie Graf Head Coached the team and Lauren Jackson first played with the Capitals along with a number of young players from the AIS program who went on to become Australian Opals.
+The Capitals first thirteen years in the WNBL bared minimal success, making the playoffs just once, between the 1986 and 1998/99 seasons.
+Since then the Capitals have won back-to-back WNBL championships on four separate occasions and after winning their first WNBL championship in the 1999/2000.
+Notably, this was the first year that Carrie Graf Head Coached the team and Lauren Jackson first played with the Capitals along with a number of young players from the AIS program who went on to become Australian Opals.

-That year with the injection of the now legendary coach Carrie Graf, the Capitals began their path towards becoming the most successful WNBL club of the 21st century.
-Since, the team has achieved iconic status within both the sporting and general communities in Canberra, acclaimed Australia wide as a leading women’s sporting organisation and are now seven-time WNBL Champions, one of the most successful women’s sporting clubs throughout Australia, and Canberra’s most successful sporting team.
+From that season onwards, the Capitals embarked on a path that saw them become the most successful WNBL team in history.
+The team has achieved iconic status within both the sporting and general communities in Canberra, acclaimed Australia wide as a leading women’s sporting organisation and nine-time WNBL Champions, one of the most successful sporting clubs throughout Australia, and Canberra’s most successful sporting team.

 The Canberra Capitals have been awarded the Keys to the City of Canberra on 3 separate occasions, in 2000, 2002 and 2007 and will forever be etched into the foundations of the Canberra Community having their legacy immortalised with an official plaque on the ACT Walk of Honour in 2012.

-The Capitals claimed their first WNBL title in Graf’s inaugural year at the helm being 1999/2000, defeating Adelaide 67-50, finished runners-up in 2000/2001, won their second title in 2001/2002 also under Graf, before becoming back-to-back champions the following year under the guidance of former Australian Opals Head Coach Tom Maher.
+The Capitals claimed their first WNBL title in 1999/2000, defeating Adelaide 67-50 before finishing runners-up in 2000/2001.
+The club won their second title in 2001/2002 before becoming back-to-back champions the following year under the guidance of former Australian Opals Head Coach Tom Maher.

 In the club’s 31 year WNBL existence, some of the Australian Opals best ever players have called Canberra home including Tully Bevilaqua, Jenny Cheesman, Sue Geh, Lucille Bailie (Hamilton), Fiona Robinson, Shelley Sandie, Jenny Whittle, Eleanor Sharp, Abby Bishop, Suzy Backtovic, and global superstar Lauren Jackson.